-READERS GUIDE TO THE FY25 BUDGET For the Fiscal Year Ending June 30, 2025
+READERS GUIDE TO THE FY25 BUDGET

 The proposed annual operating budget is a guidebook for achieving the goals set by LCOG's Board, members, committees, and LCOG management.
 The annual budget is based on a fiscal year which runs from July 1, 2024 to June 30, 2025.